edumserrano/dotnet-sdk-extensions/README.md

 ## TODO

-* move packages from alpha to stable and update it on demo sln
-* any readme missing?
 * overwrite configuration items on options without adding a whole new appsettings
 * http mocking (.UseHttpMocks or MockHttpResponse methods) should allow access to the service provider
 * investigate how to test using Ilogger